McPatate/lfs-cta-rs/README.md

 ## Known issues

-### Progression bar
+### Progress bar

-Progression bar may show odd numbers at times, you needn't worry about it.
+Progress bar information is blatantly incorrect, but you needn't worry about it.

 As long as `git push` does not display an error, your file should be downloading/uploading.